superedge/superedge/docs/installation/install_edge_kubernetes.md

     >   For other Kubernetes versions, please refer to **5.
 Customize the Kubernetes static installation package** and make it yourself.

+-   hostname of node should meet following requirements;
+    > not contain `localhost` and  not all numbers

 #### <2>.
 Download the edgeadm static installation package and copy it to all master && node nodes

 >   Choose installation package according to your installation node CPU architecture [amd64, arm64]